python/typing_extensions/doc/index.rst

 .. function:: get_protocol_members(tp)

    Return the set of members defined in a :class:`Protocol`.
-This works with protocols defined using either of :class:`typing.Protocol` and :class:`typing_extensions.Protocol`.
+This works with protocols defined using either :class:`typing.Protocol` or :class:`typing_extensions.Protocol`.

    ::